emanic/door-codes/README.md

 It stores the code along with the name of the guest and the date of their arrival in a local CSV file.

-It then inserts the name of the guest and their code into a welcome message which it pastes to your clipboard.
-It supports several variations for welcome messages.
+It then inserts the name of the guest and their code into a long, then short welcome message which it pastes to your clipboard.
+It supports several variations for the long welcome message.

+This could be useful for short-term rental hosts using platforms like Airbnb, Vrbo, etc.

 ## Getting started